danieletomarchio/Parsimonious-mixtures-for-the-analysis-of-tensor-variate-data/README.md

 * theta: A number referring to the tailedness parameter of the chosen distribution.
 * density: A character specifying the tensor-variate distribution to consider for generating the data.
 Possible values are: "TVSEN" and "TVTIN".

-# Example files
+# Example file

-The example files allow to simulate and fit our models.
+The example file allow to simulate and fit our models.